vanelslander-ecology/PredictiveEcology.org/_posts/2016-10-21-Rmarkdown-science-workflow.md

 I'm looking forward to more of my colleagues using `.Rmd` files, though I note that currently there is no good way of annotating documents.
 One method is to add text directly, which appears in the final rendered document.
 Another is to use HTML-style comments (`<!-- comments go here -->`) in the `.Rmd` file which will not appear in the final rendered document.
+*Edit*: Using GitHub directly to comment on specific lines within a commit can also work reasonably well, but you don't get all annotations from multiple versions in a single location.

 ### Publication